prl-theworkshop/prl-theworkshop.github.io/README.md

-# Bridging the Gap Between AI Planning and Reinforcement Learning (PRL) – [Workshop at ICAPS 2021](https://icaps21.icaps-conference.org/workshops/PRL/)
+# Bridging the Gap Between AI Planning and Reinforcement Learning (PRL) – [Workshop at ICAPS 2021 (August 4-6)](https://icaps21.icaps-conference.org/workshops/PRL/)

 ### This site presents the most up-to-date information about the workshop.
 Please, visit [ICAPS 2021](https://icaps21.icaps-conference.org/) for more general information.